 But since all these facilities lack the quality care of hospitals in the U.S. and neighboring countries, many expats leave Belize for more complicated types of medical treatment.
 Many American retirees, for instance, return home for a few days whenever they want to take advantage of Medicare.
 Some expats also go to Chetumal and Merida, just north of the border in the Mexican state of Yucatán, and to Guatemala City and Antigua in Guatemala.

-Expats in Belize also have the option of returning to the U.S. for health care and, in cases of emergency, to rely on evacuation coverage provided by an international health insurance policy.
+Expats can also rely on evacuation coverage provided by an international health insurance policy.
 Evacuation coverage is particularly important because an ambulance flight can easily cost $15,000.
 If you're prone to health problems, you should consider this option.
-Information on medical services is available from the U.S. Embassy in Belmopan, Tel +(1)501-227-7161, though the embassy staff doesn’t recommend doctors.
+Information on medical services is available from the U.S. Embassy in Belmopan.

 Expats who have Medicare in the U.S. or coverage under the Canadian healthcare system typically pay out-of-pocket for routine care in Belize and then fly north for surgery or any long-term, involved medical treatment.

 Dozens of companies offer international health insurance that covers the cost of overseas medical care and/or the cost of flying home for emergency treatment.
 Premiums vary widely and also increase substantially for those over 60 years of age.